Home Seller 101

 Fact: If the last myth bust wasn’t convincing, then consider these facts: Advertising to the degree of most licensed Realtors does not come cheap.
 Prepare to spend at least a bare minimum of $200 a week and resolve yourself to the fact that your advertising will be relegated to the classifieds along with the used bicycles and outdated computer equipment where few serious home buyers will ever look.

-You could also do Kijiji, that is free.
-But what about Realtor.ca which every house on MLS is listed and 100% of all buyers go to to check out homes for sale, and, Realtor websites, both their personal and their brokerage’s site.
+You could also do Kijiji, which is free.
+But what about Realtor.ca which every house on MLS is listed and 100% of all buyers go to to check out homes for sale, and Realtor websites, both their personal and their brokerage’s site.

 Also, be prepared to have to market your home for a much more extended period than a Realtor would need to.
 Your most effective selling tool is going to be the sign on your lawn and the open houses you do, but keep in mind that of all properties sold through licensed Realtors, about one in every ten is the result of a sign call.